 - Put more strain on parts and wear them out quicker.

-- Loosen refrigerant lines and create a costly refrigerant leak.
+- Shake loose refrigerant lines and cause a costly refrigerant leak.

 - Make your air conditioner sink further.

-- Eventually wear out your air conditioner much sooner.
+- Eventually wear out your air conditioner much faster.